This summary of the experiment covers the following:

 How Did We Prepare For The Experiment?
 Who Did It?

-- Both had been following a ketogenic diet for a prolonged period of time (>2 years) and had measurable ketones at the time of testing.
+- Both participants had been following a ketogenic diet for at least two years.
+They each had measurable levels of blood BHB ketones at the time of testing.

-In order for the experiments to go ahead, participants:
+In order for the experiments to go ahead, each participant:

 How Did We Do The Experiment?

-A pre-testing survey was completed by each participant to address variables that may confound the responses to the supplements.
+A pre-testing survey was completed by each participant before each test.
+This survey addressed variables that may confound the responses to the supplements.
 These included:

 - Sleep Quality and Duration